StanfordAHA/aha_tutorial/docker.md

 docker run -it -d --name ${container_name} stanfordaha/garnet:latest bash
 ```

 Or, if that doesn't work so well, you can try this more complicated invocation, copied from the ESP tutorial (see "Attribution" section below).
-This command specifically includes security-opt, network, env and volume arguments
+This command specifically includes security-opt and network arguments, and also maybe allows X connections from inside the container(?)
 ```
-docker run -it --name ${container_name} --security-opt label=type:container_runtime_t --network=host -e DISPLAY=$DISPLAY -v "$HOME/.Xauthority:/root/.Xauthority:rw" stanfordaha/garnet:latest /bin/bash
+docker run -it --name ${container_name} \
+  --security-opt label=type:container_runtime_t --network=host \
+  -e DISPLAY=$DISPLAY -v "$HOME/.Xauthority:/root/.Xauthority:rw" \
+  stanfordaha/garnet:latest /bin/bash
 ```